xster/flutter-wiki/Tree-hygiene.md

    solicit feedback.
 You may wish to e-mail the mailing list, or discuss the topic on the contributors Gitter channel.
 The more buy-in you get from the rest of the team (especially the relevant leads), the easier the rest of the process will be.
+   You can put the label "proposal" on your issue to indicate that you have a design up for discussion in the issue.

 4. Create a branch on your GitHub fork of the repository, and implement your change.
    Make sure it is tested.
 Consider using the code coverage tools to check that all